Student9876/mc-roam/GITHUB_PUBLICATION_SUMMARY.md

 ### For End Users:
 ✅ No configuration needed
-✅ Database provided by app owner
+✅ Database provided (embedded in .exe)
-✅ Google Drive integration built-in
+✅ Google Drive integration built-in (embedded in .exe)
 ✅ Download and run

 ### For Developers:
-✅ Source code has no hardcoded credentials visible
+✅ Source code has ZERO credentials
+✅ Empty variables in repository - safe to publish
 ✅ Env vars allow local development overrides
-✅ .env.example shows available options
-✅ Build process secure with GitHub secrets
+✅ Build process secure with ldflags + GitHub secrets

 ## Next Steps to Publish